mbaelde/churn-poc/README.md

 # churn-poc

 The goal of this project is to create a data-driven application that predicts customer churn for a subscription-based business using a provided dataset.
-You will develop a FastAPI-based API for making real-time churn predictions and showcase your proficiency in Python, SQL, and Git throughout the project.

 ## How to